szczyglis-dev/py-gpt/README.md

 - `Model` *model*

-The model used to temporarily provide vision capabilities; default is `gpt-4-vision-preview`.
+The model used to temporarily provide vision capabilities. *Default:* `gpt-4-vision-preview`.

 - `Prompt` *prompt*

 The prompt used for vision mode.
 It will append or replace current system prompt when using vision model.

 - `Replace prompt` *replace_prompt*

-Replace whole system prompt with vision prompt against appending it to the current prompt.
+Replace whole system prompt with vision prompt against appending it to the current prompt. *Default:* `False`

-- `Enable: "camera capture" command` *cmd_capture*
+- `Enable: capturing images from camera` *cmd_capture*

-Allows using command: camera capture (`Execute commands` option enabled is required).
+Allows `capture` command execution.
 If enabled, model will be able to capture images from camera itself.
+The `Execute commands` option must be enabled. *Default:* `False`

-- `Enable: "make screenshot" command` *cmd_screenshot*
+- `Enable: making screenshots` *cmd_screenshot*

-Allows using command: make screenshot (`Execute commands` option enabled is required).
+Allows `screenshot` command execution.
 If enabled, model will be able to making screenshots itself.
+The `Execute commands` option must be enabled. *Default:* `False`

 ## Real Time